 2. I suggested “filing” the bagged spices in a box.
 She can decide to file them in whatever order that works best for the way she cooks.

 3. Put the bottled spices in a box (or box lid so it becomes a tray.)
 Organize them the same way she decided in step 2.
-But do put the bottom in descending order of height with the tallest in the back.
+Put the bottles in descending order of height with the tallest in the back.
 (Option: consider adding a label on the cap to make each spice easier to find.)

 These are the notes from her experience: